 But it seems that for many, that list should also include a sweaty off-duty cop walking barefoot through broken glass to stop a bunch of German terrorists.

-Yep, once again - as happens every year - there's a fierce debate is raging over whether or not Die Hard is actually a Christmas film.
+Yep, once again - as happens every year - there's a fierce debate raging on Twitter over whether or not Die Hard is actually a Christmas film.
 In fact there's even statistics on the matter...

 And the sweat and tears of the film are more reminiscent of the experience of festive shopping than the joy of Christmas itself.